shannonekj/ngs_scripts/README.md

 # ngs_scripts
-scripts I use a lot
+Repository for ngs scripts I use regularly.

 ## List of scripts
 * align_RAD_2019.sh = alignment of RAD data from R1 and R2 fastq files (markdup, fixmate)